Linda Denham

 Linda B. Denham is the co-creator of the Care Bears franchise along with Elena Kucharik, the main artist for the greeting cards in the 1980s.

-During that decade, Denham served as Director and Vice President of Marketing for the Kenner toy company; in 1985, she was involved in television commercials for its Baby Alive doll.
+Denham served as Director and Vice President of Marketing for the Kenner toy company.
+In 1985, she was involved in television commercials for its Baby Alive doll.
 She is also a member of Sigma Sigma Sigma sorority at Miami University in Oxford, Ohio.